How Leading Retailers Are Capturing 75-90% of Recoveries in the Current Fiscal Year

 Case Study: North American Retailer

+Another major retailer implementing a similar timeline shift started audits 120 days post-transaction and realized 90% of recoveries within the current fiscal year while reducing vendor abrasion.
 The shift to rolling reviews also created more even cash flow distribution.
 Rather than receiving large recovery batches once or twice annually, finance teams see steady, predictable returns that are easier to forecast and manage.

-Moving Beyond Recovery to Preventive Audits
+Moving Beyond AP Recovery Audits to Preventive Audits

 Some error types lend themselves to identification before transactions occur or payments process.
 By applying the same analytical approach earlier in the timeline, retailers can prevent errors rather than recovering from them after the fact.